canonical/launchpad-manual/docs/developer/tutorials/creating-a-page-in-launchpad.rst

 Pre-requisites
 ==============

-You have the :ref:`Launchpad development environment set up <setting-up-and-running-launchpad-advanced>`.
+You have the :ref:`Launchpad development environment set up <set-up-and-run-launchpad-advanced>`.

 Introduction
 ============